 A personal chef?
 Sounds costly.
 This is where the food analogy needs to be adjusted a little.
 A restaurant selling stale bags of chips… hmmmm.
 Fast food drive-through?
 Well, there are a handful of companies that do pretty well financially with this model.
 But they usually spend a massive amount of money on market exposure and on the design of everything they do.
 But just like your favorite restaurant with the trained chef, working with an skilled graphic marketer results in an experience that draws attention, is visually appealing, is one that is consumed more slowly, delivers more pleasure, is savored for each detail, is remembered and talked about in the future, builds a reputation of trust in quality, and most importantly, encourages people to return and purchase again.

-Now, back to the issue of cost, or in the case of branding and marketing, investment.
-A personal chef, one that works with their clients and listens to their needs, knows that Beef Wellington is not for everybody or every day.
-Sometimes a quality hamburger can be the perfect meal (OK, clearly I’m not vegan) but “Quality” is the keyword here.
-In graphic marketing, just as in cooking, the cost can vary depending on what is made, the amount of work involved and it’s complexity, but the quality is what people respond to, and it is what people remember.
+Now, back to the issue of cost.
+A personal chef, one that works with their clients and listens to their needs, knows that beef Wellington is not for everybody or every day.
+Sometimes a quality Hamburger can be the perfect meal.
+OK, clearly I’m not vegan, but “Quality” is the keyword here.
+In graphic marketing, just as in cooking, the cost can vary depending on what is made, but the quality is what people respond to, and it is what people remember.

 After 25 years running AXIS visual and designing brands and marketing materials for a wide variety of businesses I’ve learned that frequently, companies are too close to what they do to talk about it in a concise and inspirational manner.
 This is not a criticism.
 If someone works day in and day out perfecting their skills and making their business or product better, it’s human nature to talk about their business at the technical level that they work with every day.
 It’s also a way to “prove” that they know what they’re talking about The problem is that customers rarely have that same level of technical knowledge and often “glaze over” when hearing such complexities.
 They also have their own businesses (or lives) that they want to improve.
 As a starting point when learning about a new product or service, they want to hear how it will affect THEIR life, not technical details.